Fuzzy Labeling Semantics for Quantitative Argumentation: Fuzzy Labeling Semantics for FAS

-In the present section, we introduce a set of postulates to guarantee the rationality of fuzzy labeling.
-These postulates play a critical role in defining fuzzy labeling semantics.
+We aim to use fuzzy labeling to generalize several widely studied classical semantics, including conflict-free, admissible, complete, preferred, grounded, semi-stable, and stable semantics (see \cite{baroni2011introduction} for an overview).
+To achieve this, we provide a set of \emph{postulates}, each representing a rational constraint on acceptability, rejectability, or undecidability degree.
+We recall the meaning of the three degrees: (i) the acceptability degree of an argument measures the extent to which it can be accepted, (ii) the rejectability degree measures the extent to which it can be rejected, and (iii) the undecidability degree measures the extent to which it cannot be decided to be accepted or rejected.

-We start with two basic postulates that force all fuzzy labeling to be satisfied.
-The first basic postulate, called \emph{Bounded Postulate}, is extended from \cite{Amgoud2021Evaluation,da2011changing,baroni2019fine}.
-It states that the biggest acceptability degree of an argument should not be greater than its initial degree.
+In the literature, the initial degree usually represents the maximal degree to which an argument can be accepted \cite{Amgoud2021Evaluation,baroni2019fine,da2011changing,wu2016godel}.
+So we turn to the first basic postulate, called \emph{Bounded}, which states that the acceptability degree of an argument is bounded by its initial degree.